taojlu/Images-and-Videos-Classification-Datasets/README.md

-# Images and Videos-Classification-Datasets
-Images and Videos classification datasets and papers.
+## Images and Videos classification datasets and papers.